Lottie does the same thing every day after I pick her up from school.

 awkward-looking babies.
 I got the binoculars for a better view.

-I watched as the mama robin fed each baby then fluffed up her nest
+I watched as the mama robin fed each baby and then fluffed up her nest

 making sure they were safe inside.
 Then she'd fly off looking for more food.